djangodeployment/django-deployment-book/meta.rst

 the extent possible under law, Antonis Christofides has waived all copyright and related or neighboring rights to said snippets.

-I am grateful to Markus Holtermann for a couple of useful comments on the chapter about the web server.
+Markus Holtermann and Chris Pantazis have also made useful comments.